Emerson-Mistico/emerson-mistico/README.md

 ### Hello there! 👋

 My name is Emerson Mistico, and I am a Communication graduate with specializations in Marketing and Sales (MBA), Digital Media Communication Management, Higher Education Teaching, and Project Management and Agile Methodologies.
 Currently, I am pursuing a course in Digital Game Development, where I am learning Unity development with C#.
-Additionally, I am a professor and coordinator of post-graduate courses at Senac in São José do Rio Preto, where I teach in the fields of communication, digital marketing, and e-commerce.
+Additionally, I am a professor and coordinator of post-graduate courses at Senac in São José do Rio Preto (SP - Brazil), where I teach in the fields of communication, digital marketing, and e-commerce.

 🔭 I'm currently working as a professor and coordinator of post-graduate courses at Senac in São José do Rio Preto.